 - 1. A minimum of 5 core samples shall be placed in a control strip. - 2.
-Core samples in the control strip shall be placed a distance of 50 feet apart. - 3.
+Core samples in the control strip shall be placed 50 feet apart. - 3.
 Core samples shall be located at random across the width of the mat.

-Figure 10-9 QC/QA Core Density Control Strip Procedure
+QC/QA Core Density Control Strip Procedure